NASA-SUITS-Teams/JARVIS-2025/LLM/ReadMe.md

 # LLM

 As part of our team, we created an AI assistant named Jarvis, powered by multiple open source models and integrated through this program.
 We aim to use audio from a microphone or text to ask Jarvis questions ranging from how to use our UI to how to aid astronauts in certain scenarios.
 Jarvis utilizes Retrieval-Augmented Generation to select relevant information from documents we provide and then responds both in text and audibly.
+Jarvis is also able to recommend function calls to aid the user.
+The open source models used have licenses that are either MIT, Apache 2.0, or something similar.

 ## Requirements